eAuditor Audits & Inspections

 3. Pressure Gauge:

-• Are the pressure gauges in the green zone indicating that the extinguisher is fully charged?
+• Do the pressure gauges show the green zone, indicating that the extinguisher is fully charged?

 • Are there any signs of damage or corrosion on the pressure gauge?